ragulragul2893-boop/Epidemiology-and-Biostatistics/README.md

 # Epidemiology-Biostatistics
-Researcher and data analytics and visualisations
+Researcher and Data Analytics and Visualisations and Interpretation